Guides

 Locking a Blueprint Field

-After you enter object information in a field (for example, an accession number or dimensions) you can go back to your Blueprint and toggle on the option to lock that field.
+After you've entered object information in a field (for example, for the accession number or dimensions) you can go back to your Blueprint and toggle on the option to lock that field.

 Locking a Blueprint Field